 Let’s say you were living in Boston trying to get your local CBS station on channel 4.

-The reason why we don’t have to worry about overlapping channels is that the Federal Communications Commission regulates broadcast, cable and satellite transmissions.
+The reason why we don’t have to worry about overlapping channels is that the FCC regulates broadcast, cable and satellite transmissions.
+Television Market Areas, also known as designated market areas (DMAs) ensure you can get a decent TV signal.

 What is a realistic range for a TV antenna?